hashicorp/packer/website/source/docs/post-processors/shell-local.html.md

 post-processor](/docs/post-processors/manifest.html).
 This will write the list of files produced by a `builder` to a json file after each `builder` is run.

-For example, if you wanted to package a file from the file builder into a tarball, you might wright this:
+For example, if you wanted to package a file from the file builder into a tarball, you might write this:

 ``` json
 {